rackerlabs/docs-cloud-servers/api-docs/api-reference/methods/post-create-bootable-volume-and-server-servers.rst

 The progress of the server build depends on factors including location of the requested image, network i/o, host load, and the selected flavor.
 You can check the progress of the build request by issuing a call to retrieve the details of the server.
-Once the build is complete, the server's ``status`` is ``ACTIVE``.
+After the build completes, the server's ``status`` is ``ACTIVE``.

 This table shows the possible response codes for this operation: